-What to do: There is much to capture the attention of children of all ages, be it action-loving teens surfing the dynamic sand dunes of Little Sahara, tiny twitchers meeting a falcon at Raptor Domain or budding zoologists observing the sea lion colony at Seal Bay.
+What to do: There is much to capture the attention of children of all ages on Kangaroo Island, be it action-loving teens surfing the dynamic sand dunes of Little Sahara, tiny twitchers meeting a falcon at Raptor Domain or budding zoologists observing the sea lion colony at Seal Bay.

 Stay at: Sea Dragon Lodge & Villas, in Willoughby, has rooms to suit all family sizes (though children must be 11 or older), from two-bedroom apartments to a four-bedroom luxury lodge.
-It’s set on a 100-hectare wildlife sanctuary, where you’ll find most species of wildlife on Kangaroo Island if you set out on a nature walk.
+It’s set on a 100-hectare wildlife sanctuary, where you’ll encounter most species found on Kangaroo Island if you set out on a nature walk.
 Come nightfall, grab a torch and go searching for wallabies and possums.

-Where to eat: In Penneshaw, stop at Dudley Wines (pictured above) on a cliff top overlooking the sea.
-Kids can scoff ham-and-pineapple pizza or – who knows? – perhaps they’ll surprise you and opt for the King Island whiting, zucchini and caper topping.
+Where to eat: Just outside of Penneshaw, stop at Dudley Wines (pictured above) on a cliff top overlooking the sea.
+Kids can scoff ham-and-pineapple pizza or – who knows? – perhaps they’ll surprise you and try the King Island whiting, zucchini and caper topping.
 After lunch, adults get to enjoy a glass of wine while the little ones explore the nature play area.

 What to do: A visit to an opal mine is a must; try Old Timers Mine.
 Need some daylight?
 Take in a sunrise at the Kanku-Breakaways Conservation Park, where the arid landscape looks more like the surface of Mars.

 Stay at: The Dug Out B&B, four kilometres out of town.
-A former mine, this B&B offers subterranean suites in multi-bedroom formats with full-sized kitchens and beds built into the rock wall.
+A former mine, this stay offers subterranean suites in multi-bedroom formats with full-sized kitchens and beds built into the rock wall.

 Why: Hundreds of kilometres of pristine coastline make up the Yorke Peninsula, a place for fishing, swimming, wildlife-spotting and all-round beach holiday perfection just over two hours from Adelaide.

-What to do: Make your way down the peninsula, cooling off at Splash Town (pictured above) waterpark in Moonta Bay (check for seasonal opening updates), exploring shipwrecks and paddling in clear blue waters.
+What to do: Make your way down the peninsula, stopping to cool off at Splash Town (pictured above) waterpark in Moonta Bay (check for seasonal opening updates), exploring shipwrecks and paddling in clear blue waters.
 There are national parks to traipse through (such as Dhilba Guuranda-Innes National Park), little penguin colonies to visit on Troubridge Island and excellent snorkelling to be had.

 Stay at: Troubridge Island Conservation Park, off the coast of Edithburgh, where the 1856 lighthouse keeper’s cottage, now Troubridge Island Escape, makes for memorable accommodation for families.
-Keep an eye out for Sammy, a seal who spends his days sunning himself on the sand.
+Keep an eye out for Sammy, a seal who spends his days sunbathing on the sand.